NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Precision:
 #################################
-By default, it is recommended to use half precision (FP16 for V100 and BF16 for A100 GPU) for ASR model training in NeMo.
+By default, it is recommended to use half-precision (FP16 for V100 and BF16 for A100 GPU) for ASR model training in NeMo.
 This allows you to speed up the training process almost twice.
 However, the transition to half-precision sometimes has problems with the convergence of the model.
 At an unexpected moment, the metrics can explode.
-In order to eliminate the influence of half precision on such a problem, we advise you to check the training in FP32.
+In order to eliminate the influence of half-precision on such a problem, please check the training in FP32.

 **************************
 Training.